critique-digitale/critique-digitale.ch/src/content/Organisation.svelte.md

 - Whoever comes are the right people
 - Whatever happens, is the only thing that could have
 - Whenever it starts is the right time
-- When it's over, it's over" (ref)
+- When it's over, it's over

 </details>